Pay grade

-"Beyond my pay grade"
+"Above my pay grade"

-The expression "beyond my pay grade" means that the question is one the respondent is not qualified or authorised to answer, that it must be referred to a higher (or better paid) authority for a definitive response.
+In parts of the English-speaking world, it may be said that an answer to a given question is "above one's pay grade" (or "beyond one's pay grade").
+This is intended to convey that the respondent is not qualified or authorised to answer said question, and it must be referred to a higher (and implicitly higher-paid) authority for a definitive response.